 As new technologies disrupt the transportation sector, they could help close the transportation equity gap — but early signs suggest they could actually widen it.
 We outlined both possibilities in our report, A Framework for Equity in New Mobility, along with recommendations to ensure innovation does more good than harm.

-Shared-use technology, automation, electrification, and other innovations have the potential to cut travel times, reduce pollution and private vehicle ownership, and improve safety IF they are accessible to all and focused on shared uses.
-New technology can also complement public transit instead of just undermining it.
+Shared-use technology, automation, electrification, and other innovations have the potential to cut travel times, reduce climate and air pollution and private vehicle ownership, and improve safety IF they are accessible to all and focused on shared uses.
+New technology can also complement public transit instead of just undermining it, resulting in a more dynamic and sustainable transportation system overall.

 With autonomous vehicles about to accelerate change, we have a window of opportunity to steer this disruption in the right direction, and we need to act fast.